TimeTravelPenguin/TASCompAssistant/Save File Structure.md

 To elaborate on the properties:
 - `CompetitionName` is the name of the current competition.
 - `Metadata` contains descriptive guidelines for the competition:
-    - `CompetitionDescription` details the competition goal, i.e. the outline of that particular task.
+    - `CompetitionDescription` details the competition goal, i.e. the outline of that particular competition.
     - `Rules` is a list of rules that competitors must abide by.
     - `MandatorySaveState` is a Boolean representing whether or not that competition provides a compulsory savestate file that competitors must use.
     - `CooperativeCompetition` is a Boolean representing whether or not competitors may or may not work together.